aschuerch/Microbial-Genomics-2018/_episodes/13-data_visualization.md

 Explore the location, time and further meta data.

-> ## Exercise
+> ## Discussion
 >
-> 1. Which grouping does the location information suggest?
+> 1. Which transmission events are likely based on the meta data alone?
-> 2. Which grouping does the other metadata suggest?
-> 2. Is this supported by the SNP clusters?
+> 2. Which transmission events are likely based on the SNP or pangenome data?
-> 3. Where is the grouping consistent and where not?
-> 4. Draw a transmission tree where possible
+> 3. Draw a transmission tree where possible.
-{: .challenge}
+{: .discussion}